Student Activities and Support Services

 The Art Store within the CSU Student Bookstore offers exhibition and sales opportunities to creative students.
 The bookstore hosts and manages Art Store for current art students and alumni.
 Conveniently located on Broadway in Uptown Columbus, this space presents some of the best student artwork representing all studio disciplines in a revolving format.

 The Student Government Association represents the interest and welfare of students through its elected officials and representatives.
 Student government has as its purposes the encouragement of student participation in university affairs and the promotion of understanding among students, faculty, and administration.
 The student forum advises the university administration on student issues, recommends students to serve on university student-faculty committees and administers programs and services consistent with the privileges granted in its constitution.
+For more information, contact the Student Government Association Office in Room 207 of the Davidson Center or call 706-568-2403.

 A student may be administratively withdrawn from the university when, in the judgment of the office of the Dean of Students, and after consultation with appropriate university officials, such as the Director of Student Health Services and/or the Director of the Counseling Center, it is determined that the student suffers from a physical, mental, emotional, or psychological health condition which poses a significant danger or threat to themselves, others or the University.
 Also, a student may request a medical withdrawal through the office of the Dean of Students.
-Appeals concerning administrative withdrawals or a denial of a student's request for a medical withdrawal should be directed to the Vice President of Student Affairs.
+Appeals concerning administrative withdrawals or a denial of a student's request for a medical withdrawal should be directed to the Vice President for Student Affairs.
 In emergency situations, a decision on medical withdrawals may be made at the judgment of University Officials, but review of the decision may be made at the student's request.

 Opportunities are available for students to participate in instrumental and choral activities in the Schwob School of Music.
 Individual auditions and professor/conductor approval is required for all CSU ensembles, including Wind Ensemble, Wind Orchestra, Orchestra, Chamber, Women's Vocal Ensemble, Chorale/Choral Union, Concert Chorale, and Jazz Band.
 Students selected for participation in these various ensembles may register for one hour of credit per semester.
 All rehearsals and most performances are in the RiverCenter.
 A university shuttle is available to transport students from the main campus to the RiverCenter.